Elston Alternative Education Program

 Elston fee per credit for the day class is $30.00.
 Elston fee per credit for the night or summer class is $100.
 On the first day of class, the course fee for the first credit is expected to be paid in cash or by check.
 As the student begins each new credit thereafter, the fee will need to be paid in full before the subject is started.
 A payment schedule may be set up, if needed.
 Please note that the TSC will assess a $27.50 fee for any NSF or Account Closed check that is returned as unpaid.
 Please include a driver's license number and date of birth on any checks you issue to the school.

 SOAR staff members promote positive behaviors to enhance the following:

 - respect for others

-SOAR School offers an alternative education program to middle school students from Tippecanoe School Corporation who have been expelled from school, who are wards of the court, or who are ordered to attend SOAR by the Juvenile Judge.
+SOAR School offers an alternative education program to middle school students from Tippecanoe School Corporation who have been expelled from school.

 SOAR students are able to attend one of two sessions: morning from 8:00 a.m. till 11:00 a.m. or afternoon from 12:00 p.m. till 3:00 p.m.
 It is the responsibility of the student and the parent to insure the appropriate behavior of the student before and after school hours.
 Students are not to loiter outside the building.